 We normally require an upper second class honours degree or equivalent in film or a relevant subject (such as English, history, media or modern languages).

 This MA offers you the opportunity to explore key aspects of film analysis, theory, history and practice.
 Through a range of different approaches to the study of film, including genre and textual analysis, audience studies, and media archaeology, you will be exposed to some of the most pressing debates about film in the current moment.
 Questions of ethics and whether we can consider film as a document, of how film works on our bodies as an affective medium, the reasons for film's close affinity to urban, cosmopolitan and diasporic cultures, and the historical legacy of film as an international, and now transnational medium, are all central to the course.
 In exploring these questions, you will be introduced to some of the liveliest and most important chapters in the history of cinema.

-This MA attracts high numbers of well-qualified applicants from the UK and overseas each year and is a valuable qualification in its own right and a pathway for applicants wishing to study subsequently for an PhD in Film Studies.
+The MA is both a valuable qualification in its own right and a pathway if you wish to study subsequently for a PhD in Film Studies.

 Qualification and course duration